 Dayton wins Rocky Mountain House

 The Sutherland Ranch consists of over 50 thoroughbred horses that were bought from race tracks across North America.
 The barns allow for the horses to relax in the comfort of box stalls and play during the day in the spacious dirt and sand corrals.
 Spring training begins as soon as the snow leaves, which can be as early as late February.
 The racing season starts in Grande Prairie, Alberta at the end of May and continues into August.
 Nestled in the foothills, the ranch is conveniently located 15 minutes south of Calgary.
-Ranch owners, Mark and Dina, feel fortunate to live where they do and to be able to live a life with horses.
+Ranch owners, Mark and Dina, feel fortunate to live where they do with horses.
 If you are interested in booking a tour simply fill out the contact information below.